EPE Courses Online

-Course costs are $25. for students from OECD countries and $10. for students from non-OECD countries.
-Students who plan to pursue the NPA certificate program should register via the NPA website.
+Course costs are $25 for students from OECD countries *and $10. for students from non-OECD** countries.

 • Series 1: Ethics for a sustainable Earth and a culture of peace